Artichoke Extract Benefits For Mind And Body

 Artichoke Extract may be a helping hand for those dealing with high blood pressure.
 Several scientific reviews have noted that taking artichoke supplements can significantly lower systolic and diastolic blood pressure for those with elevated levels.
 [9]

 The exact science behind how Artichoke Extract helps lower blood pressure isn't clear yet.
-However, some older studies conducted in test tubes point to the possibility that the extract boosts an enzyme called eNOS.
+However, some older studies conducted in test tubes indicate the possibility that the extract boosts an enzyme called eNOS.
 This enzyme widens blood vessels, which can help with blood pressure.
 [10]

-Also, let's not forget that artichokes are rich in potassium, a mineral known for its role in keeping blood pressure in check.
+Also, let's not forget that artichokes are rich in potassium, a mineral known for controlling blood pressure.
 [11]

 In short, while the complete picture isn't clear yet, Artichoke Extract shows promise in helping to manage high blood pressure, possibly through a combination of enzyme action and its potassium content.